-Gapping in timber floors is often a result of the boards exposed to very dry conditions.
+Gapping in timber floors is often a result of the boards being exposed to very dry conditions.
 Site storage and handling procedures of timber flooring are extremely important.
 The flooring must be protected from weather exposure and other sources of heat and moisture.
-If flooring is subjected to varying temperatures, it will alter its moisture content and consequently the board width.
-The rate of movement can vary within a floor because of the timbers cutting patterns and its sapwood content.
-Installing boards with different width also adds to the creation of gaps.
+If the flooring is subjected to varying temperatures, it will alter its moisture content and consequently the board width.
+The rate of movement can vary within a floor because of the timber cutting patterns and their sapwood content.
+Installing boards with different widths also adds to the creation of gaps.
 This issue can become further problematic when the flooring is sanded and finished.

-Some finishes can penetrate these gaps and act as an adhesive, bonding groups of boards together causing what’s known as ‘edge bonding’.
+Some finishes can penetrate these gaps and act as an adhesive, bonding group of boards together causing what’s known as ‘edge bonding’.
 Subsequent heating and cooling could cause the floorboard to create larger gaps spaced at intervals.
-Frankie, it is the flooring installers responsibility (that’s you!) to preassess environmental conditions that will affect the flooring (example, too dry or high humidity) before you install.
+Frankie, it is the flooring installer’s responsibility (that’s you!) to pre-assess environmental conditions that will affect the flooring (for example, too dry or high humidity) before you install.
 That means determining if the environment is as close to the in-service conditions the flooring will experience.